TebasX/Dialogflow-Chatbot/README.md

 # Chatbot
-chatbot created using IBM Watson
+chatbot created using Dialogflow, googlesheets and Glitch.

+This chatbot was designe to perform a searcher in a GoogleSheets (used as a nonprogramers DB) and return a clickable hyperlinks to final user.